COB LED Basics: A Beginner's Guide

 3. LED Drivers

-LED drivers often come unterminated, which means you will have to wire an AC power plug to the end of the power cable (out of the box, it’s simply 3 bare wires).
-You will also need to terminate the positive and negative wires that connect to the COB LED circuit, as well as the 2 wires that control the dimming of the unit (some drivers come with a dimming knob built into the unit, but others simply come with 2 leads that you must attach a potentiometer to).
+LED drivers often come unterminated, meaning you'll need to wire an AC power plug to the end of the power cable.
+You'll also need to terminate the positive and negative wires connecting to the COB LED circuit and the wires controlling unit dimming.
+Some drivers have built-in dimming knobs, while others require you to attach a potentiometer.

-When purchasing an LED driver, you need to make sure that it is capable of producing enough power (in watts) to run all of your COBs.
-You also need to make sure it can produce this power at a certain current (in amps) and voltage (in volts).
-LED drivers come in 2 types: constant voltage drivers and constant current drivers.
-Constant voltage drivers hold their rated voltage steady and vary their current output, whereas constant current drivers hold their rated current steady, and vary their output voltage.
-C.V. drivers are typically used in parallel wired systems, while C.C. drivers are typically used in series wired systems.
+When purchasing an LED driver, ensure it provides enough power (in watts) for all your COBs, and can deliver this power at specific current (in amps) and voltage (in volts).
+LED drivers are of two types: constant voltage and constant current.
+Constant voltage drivers hold their rated voltage steady and vary current output, while constant current drivers hold their rated current steady and vary output voltage.
+C.V. drivers are typically used in parallel wired systems, and C.C. drivers in series wired systems.

-If you’re new to LED, I’d suggest starting with constant current drivers as they are far easier to work with and are generally better-suited for most LED applications.
-Constant voltage drivers work wonderfully too, but can be trickier to set up and less forgiving if you mismatch the driver and COBs.
+If you're new to LED, start with constant current drivers since they are easier to work with and generally better suited for most LED applications.
+Constant voltage drivers are effective but can be trickier to set up and less forgiving if you mismatch the driver and COBs.

-I would suggest reading these posts on selecting LED COBS and matching drivers, wiring LED COBs in series and parallel, and constant current vs. constant voltage drivers for a more detailed explanation.
+For more details, read our posts on selecting LED COBs and matching drivers, wiring LED COBs in series and parallel, and constant current vs. constant voltage drivers.

 4. Wiring

-This is the simplest part of the system – everyone has worked with wire in some capacity or another.
-You won’t need a lot of wire but you should definitely try to find the right stuff.
-You will need to connect all the COBs to one another and then connect the COBs back to the driver for power.
-See the post on wiring LED COBs in series and parallel for more information on how to hook up the COBs, and this post for help choosing wire for your system.
-In most cases, 18 gauge solid core cable should do the trick, but it’s best to check nonetheless.
+This is the simplest part of the system.
+You won't need much wire, but you should find the right type.
+You need to connect all the COBs together and then connect the COBs back to the driver for power.
+Refer to our post on wiring LED COBs in series and parallel for more information.
+In most cases, 18-gauge solid core cable will suffice, but it's best to verify.

-Well, that’s it for the basics of a COB LED system!
-As always, you should definitely exercise caution when assembling these systems.
-It really helps to have some working knowledge of electricity, as there are certainly risks involved.
-I would suggest enlisting the help of a knowledgeable friend for the electrical stuff if it’s not your forte.
+That's it for the basics of a COB LED system!
+Exercise caution when assembling these systems.
+A basic understanding of electricity is helpful as there are risks involved.
+Consider enlisting the help of a knowledgeable friend for the electrical parts if it's not your strong suit.

-If you’re ready to get into the finer details, check out the DIY Guides section for a number of builds, articles, and calculators to help you build your own LED grow light.
+For more detailed information, check out the DIY Guides section for builds, articles, and calculators to help you create your own LED grow light.

-If you’ve got a question, head on over to the forum and start a topic!
-Our community is happy to help, no matter what skill level you’re at.
+If you have any questions, visit the forum and start a topic!
+Our community is happy to assist, no matter your skill level.

 Share this: